girlguidinghertfordshire/ggherts/membership-system-updates/2020/index.md

 Some roles have mandatory membership, others have optional membership.
 Please check that the membership status for roles with optional membership is set as required.
 Any change to the membership status should be discussed with the volunteer.
 Details for each role type can be found on links to unit/district/division roles on the following page: <a href="https://www.girlguiding.org.uk/making-guiding-happen/policies/girlguiding-policies/recruitment-and-vetting-policy/recruitment-procedures/" target="_blank" rel="noopener">https://www.girlguiding.org.uk/making-guiding-happen/policies/girlguiding-policies/recruitment-and-vetting-policy/recruitment-procedures/</a>

 <span style="text-decoration: underline;"><strong>Ending the role of a Leader in Training or YL doing the LQ</strong></span>
 If you end a leader in training role for any reason other than that the volunteer has completed their Leadership Qualification, please make sure that their mentor is told.
-Please also notify Maureen Kell and/or Sheila Hill so that the LQ and modules can be marked as postponed or abandoned.
+Please also notify the county leadership qualification adviser and/or county membership systems coordinator so that the LQ and modules can be marked as postponed or abandoned.
 The system does not do this automatically, nor does it tell us they have gone.
 <h4><strong>January 2020</strong></h4>
 <strong><u>Subscriptions</u></strong>